mukulb06/ece5831-2024-assignments/README.md

 cars.csv, hello.txt and test.txt are dependencies for Section 12 in (6) python-tutorial-12-15.ipynb

 sales in a depository for Section 13 in (6) python-tutorial-12-15.ipynb

+# 03

+logic_gate.py is a python file, with a class LogicGate and functions for all logic gates inside

+module3.py is where i implemented all the logic gates with test cases

+module3.ipynb is detailed with every heading for every part of the code